-The Advisor is entitled to an annual management fee equal to (i) 1.25% of the Company's NAV per annum payable monthly, before giving effect to any accruals for the management fee, the stockholder servicing fee, the performance participation interest or any distributions, plus (ii) 1.25% per annum of the aggregate DST Property consideration for all DST Properties subject to the fair market value option held by the Operating Partnership.
-For avoidance of doubt, the Advisor does not receive a duplicative management fee with respect to any DST property.
+Prior to May 2024, the Advisor was entitled to an annual management fee equal to (i) 1.25% of the Company's NAV per annum payable monthly, before giving effect to any accruals for the management fee, the stockholder servicing fee, the performance participation interest or any distributions, plus (ii) 1.25% per annum of the aggregate DST Property consideration for all DST Properties subject to the fair market value option held by the Operating Partnership.
+For avoidance of doubt, the Advisor does not receive a duplicative management fee with respect to any DST Property.
 Additionally, to the extent the Operating Partnership issues Operating Partnership units to parties other than the Company, the Operating Partnership will pay the Advisor an annual management fee equal to 1.25% of the Operating Partnership's NAV attributable to such Operating Partnership units not held by the Company, payable monthly.
 The management fee can be paid, at the Advisor's election, in cash, shares of common stock, or Operating Partnership units.
-During the years ended December 31, 2023, 2022, and 2021, the Company incurred management fees of \$153.4 million, \$167.1 million, and \$62.2 million, respectively.